mitin001/transcriber/blog/podcasts/pivot/2025-05-09-billionaire-destroyers.md

 > He put it in the wood chipper because he didn't go to a party that weekend.

-He also told the magazine that Elon Musk has set the world in fire out of pure pettiness.
+He also told the magazine that Elon Musk has set the world on fire out of pure pettiness.

 > The world's richest man has been involved in the deaths of the world's poorest children.